top of page

 Notice that eating is just a small part of that list.
 And also notice that there is only a couple things on that list we can actually control (depending on our situation).
 For most people, we can control nutrition.
 That's a TINY piece of the pie in the grand scheme of things.

-What I find most helpful for creating better health is diving into the things we can control (like our nutrition choices and behaviors) rather than trying to attack our weight when a large part of what determines our weight is out of our control (see the list above).
+What I find most helpful for creating better health is diving into the things we can control (like our nutrition choices and behaviors), rather than obsessing over our weight every day and trying drastic dietary interventions that leave us hungry, defeated, and back at ground zero.

-So why not just focus on that instead of being fixated on the weight itself, which is bound to fluctuate throughout our lifespan and is not even within our full control?
+So why not just focus on that instead of being fixated on the weight, which is bound to fluctuate throughout our lifespan and is not even within our full control?

 As a final note on this, dieting and attempts to lose weight can be the final push to develop an eating disorder for those who are predisposed.
 Just to remind you of how serious this is, eating disorders have the second highest mortality rate of all mental health disorders, surpassed only by opioid addiction.
 If you refer back to my vision statement above (to treat and prevent eating disorders), this reality has a big influence on how I practice.